-My name is Christine; I’m a Sydney-based health and wellness writer, nutrition student and the author of health is my oyster.
+My name is Christine; I’m a Sydney-based health and wellness writer, nutrition student and the author of yin & yum.

 This blog is dedicated to all things holistic health, wellness and nutrition – things I wish I knew about long before I suffered a few niggling health issues.